blockscout/blockscout/README.md

 ## Getting Started

-We use [Terraform](https://www.terraform.io/intro/getting-started/install.html) to build the correct infrastructure to run POA Explorer.
+We use [Terraform](https://www.terraform.io/intro/getting-started/install.html) to build the correct infrastructure to run BlockScout.
 See [https://github.com/poanetwork/poa-explorer-infra](https://github.com/poanetwork/poa-explorer-infra) for details.

 ### Requirements